JackAtlas/cssguidelines-translation/README.md

 	.btn--negative {}

 > This simple, low effort commenting can make a lot of difference to developers who are unaware of relationships across projects, or who are wanting to know how, why, and where other styles might be being inherited from.

+这种简单的注释能极大地方便那些不知道项目间关系，或者想知道样式是如何、为何、从何继承的开发者。

+### 低级（Low-level） ###
+> Oftentimes we want to comment on specific declarations (i.e. lines) in a ruleset.
+To do this we use a kind of reverse footnote.
+Here is a more complex comment detailing the larger site headers mentioned above:

+很多时候我们想对一条规则中的多条声明进行注释。我们用一种颠倒的脚注。下面是一段更复杂的关于生面说到的网站头的注释。

+	/**
+	 * Large site headers act more like mastheads.
+They have a faux-fluid-height
+	 * which is controlled by the wrapping element inside it.
+	 *
+	 * 1. Mastheads will typically have dark backgrounds, so we need to make sure
+	 *    the contrast is okay.
+This value is subject to change as the background
+	 *    image changes.
+	 * 2. We need to delegate a lot of the masthead’s layout to its wrapper element
+	 *    rather than the masthead itself: it is to this wrapper that most things
+	 *    are positioned.
+	 * 3. The wrapper needs positioning context for us to lay our nav and masthead
+	 *    text in.
+	 * 4. Faux-fluid-height technique: simply create the illusion of fluid height by
+	 *    creating space via a percentage padding, and then position everything over
+	 *    the top of that.
+This percentage gives us a 16:9 ratio.
+	 * 5. When the viewport is at 758px wide, our 16:9 ratio means that the masthead
+	 *    is currently rendered at 480px high.
+Let’s…
+	 * 6. …seamlessly snip off the fluid feature at this height, and…
+	 * 7. …fix the height at 480px.
+This means that we should see no jumps in height
+	 *    as the masthead moves from fluid to fixed.
+This actual value takes into
+	 *    account the padding and the top border on the header itself.
+	 */

+	.page-head--masthead {
+    	margin-bottom: 0;
+	    background: url(/img/css/masthead.jpg) center center #2e2620;
+    	@include vendor(background-size, cover);
+    	color: $color-masthead; /* [1] */
+    	border-top-color: $color-masthead;
+    	border-bottom-width: 0;
+    	box-shadow: 0 0 10px rgba(0, 0, 0, 0.1) inset;

+    	@include media-query(lap-and-up) {
+    	    background-image: url(/img/css/masthead-medium.jpg);
+    	}

+    	@include media-query(desk) {
+    	    background-image: url(/img/css/masthead-large.jpg);
+    	}

+    	> .wrapper { /* [2] */
+    	    position: relative; /* [3] */
+    	    padding-top: 56.25%; /* [4] */

+	        @media screen and (min-width: 758px) { /* [5] */
+            	padding-top: 0; /* [6] */
+            	height: $header-max-height - double($spacing-unit) - $header-border-width; /* [7] */
+        	}

+    	}

+	}

+> These types of comment allow us to keep all of our documentation in one place whilst referring to the parts of the ruleset to which they belong.

+这类注释允许我们将所有的文档写到一起，并且指向各自标注的地方。

+### Preprocessor Comments ###
+> With most—if not all—preprocessors, we have the option to write comments that will not get compiled out into our resulting CSS file.
+As a rule, use these comments to document code that would not get written out to that CSS file either.
+If you are documenting code which will get compiled, use comments that will compile also.
+For example, this is correct:

+	// Dimensions of the @2x image sprite:
+	$sprite-width:  920px;
+	$sprite-height: 212px;

+	/**
+	 * 1. Default icon size is 16px.
+	 * 2. Squash down the retina sprite to display at the correct size.
+	 */
+	.sprite {
+	    width:  16px; /* [1] */
+	    height: 16px; /* [1] */
+	    background-image: url(/img/sprites/main.png);
+	    background-size: ($sprite-width / 2 ) ($sprite-height / 2); /* [2] */
+	}

+> We have documented variables—code which will not get compiled into our CSS file—with preprocessor comments, whereas our CSS—code which will get compiled into our CSS file—is documented using CSS comments.
+This means that we have only the correct and relevant information available to us when debugging our compiled stylesheets.

+### Removing Comments ###
+> It should go without saying that no comments should make their way into production environments—all CSS should be minified, resulting in loss of comments, before being deployed.